nathancarter/weblurch/doc/plan.md

 ## Load and save

-### Preparation

- * Create a `loadsaveplugin.litcoffee` file in which we will write a TinyMCE plugin for jsfs integration.
-In that file, write the skeleton of a plugin, a near-empty `tinymce.PluginManager.add` call.
- * Load the plugin from `setup.litcoffee`.

-The rest of the steps below are all work in the `loadsaveplugin`.
+The steps below are all work in [the Load/Save Plugin](../app/loadsaveplugin.litcoffee).

  * Create a `LoadSave` class whose instances will live as members in TinyMCE editor instances, and control their load and save functionality.